inno-devops-labs/S25-core-course-labs/monitoring/LOGGING.md

 ## Overview

-This document outlines the logging stack implemented for Lab 7.
 The stack comprises three primary components—**Loki**, **Promtail**, and **Grafana**—which together enable centralized collection, storage, and visualization of container logs.
 In addition, the configuration has been extended (bonus task) to include an extra application for comprehensive logging across all services.

 ## Components